 Par Five Black: 544 yardsBlue: 520 yardsWhite: 510 yardsGreen: 402 yards

 A demanding par 5 that requires accuracy and length.
-Water right and out of bounds left.
+The tee shot has water right and out of bounds left.
 Your second shot must avoid the fairway bunkers to reach the plateau and set up a short approach.

 Par Four Black: 406 yardsBlue: 386 yardsWhite: 375 yardsGreen: 346 yards

-Favour the right side of the fairway for the best angle to the green.
+Favour the right side of the fairway close to the bunkers for the best angle to the green.
 Club selection is important to this slightly elevated, large and undulating green.

 Par Four Black: 386 yardsBlue: 370 yardsWhite: 338 yardsGreen: 322 yards